An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Abstract

 \section{Abstract}

-We propose a method to determine whether a given article was entirely written by a generative language model versus an alternative situation in which the article includes some significant edits by a different author, possibly a human.
-Our process involves many perplexity tests for the origin of individual sentences or other text atoms, combining these multiple tests using Higher Criticism (HC).
-As a by-product, the method identifies parts suspected to be edited.
-The method is motivated by the convergence of the log-perplexity to the cross-entropy rate and by a statistical model for edited text saying that sentences are mostly generated by the language model, except perhaps for a few sentences that might have originated via a different mechanism.
-We demonstrate the effectiveness of our method using real data and analyze the factors affecting its success.
-This analysis raises several interesting open challenges whose resolution may improve the method's effectiveness.
+We propose a method to determine whether a given article was written entirely by a generative language model or perhaps contains edits by a different author, possibly a human.
+Our process involves multiple tests for the origin of individual sentences or other pieces of text and combining these tests using a method that is sensitive to rare alternatives, i.e., non-null effects are few and scattered across the text in unknown locations.
+Interestingly, this method also identifies pieces of text suspected to contain edits.
+We demonstrate the effectiveness of the method in detecting edits through extensive evaluations using real data and provide an information-theoretic analysis of the factors affecting its success.
+In particular, we discuss optimality properties under a theoretical framework for text editing saying that sentences are generated mainly by the language model, except perhaps for a few sentences that might have originated via a different mechanism.
+Our analysis raises several interesting research questions at the intersection of information theory and data science.